Azure/azure-powershell/src/RedisEnterpriseCache/examples/New-AzRedisEnterpriseCache.md

 ```

-This command creates a Redis Enterprise Cache using some optional parameters.
+This command creates a Redis Enterprise Cache named MyCache using some optional parameters.